 - A. Go to the IBC website at www.iowabc.org, click on "Certifications," then "Certified Clinical Supervisor" to find the appropriate application.
 Applications should be completed online, saved to the applicant's computer then mailed back to the IBC office with required documentation and the non-refundable fee.
-Applications will not be reviewed until the full fee is also received. - B. Complete all portions of the application, and have your supervisor sign/date Form 05 and 06.
+Applications will not be reviewed until the full fee is also received. - B. Complete all portions of the application and have your supervisor sign/date Form 05 and 06.
 Attach additional documentation as directed.
-Include a written job description. - C. Contact all colleges/universities you attended to request that they send an original transcript to the IBC office via U.S. Mail.
-We will not accept student-issued transcripts nor transcripts that are emailed to IBC by the college.
-We must be able to verify a Master's degree or higher through your transcript. - D. Mail the completed application with original signatures, the non-refundable fee and applicable documents to the IBC office; the fee may be paid with check, cash or via debit/credit card or Paypal on the IBC website.
+Include a written job description. - C. Contact all colleges/universities you attended to request that they send an original transcript to the IBC office via email to lowaBC@gmail.com or U.S. Mail.
+We will not accept student-issued transcripts.
+We must be able to verify a master's degree or higher through your transcript. - D. Mail the completed application with original signatures, the non-refundable fee and applicable documents to the IBC office; the fee may be paid with check (mailed to IBC address) or online on our website.
 APPLICANTS SHOULD KEEP A COPY OF THEIR APPLICATION FOR THEIR RECORDS; IBC will not send copies to you. - E. Questions?
 Contact the IBC office at 515-965-5509 or email at info@iowabc.org.